DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

-> This FAQ (Frequently Asked Question) were compiled based on major question thats been asked by community and new player in general.
-Feel free to edit & add more FAQ-related content on [Github](https://github.com/DexterHuang/CyberCodeOnline).

 > Can't find an Answer for your Question?
 Feel free to ask them in **Global / Language Chat** or **CCO's Discord**! 😃

 > **Important Note:** **Beware of potential scam & lowballing price on in-game items**.
 Always ask your Gangmates / Friends / Global Chat about it's item value before confirming a market / trade deal (especially Epic Gear / Caches)! 😊